patrickbucher/learning-rust/diary.md

 it progresses from medium to extreme values, e.g. `[1, 2, 3, 4, 5]` becomes `[3,
 2, 4, 1, 5]`.

+Later on, as I already wanted to write an article about my little _middle out_ invention, I realized that this order just builds up a triangle, i.e. with only left childs on the left side and only right nodes on the right side.
+So I have to re-work my algorithm.

 # Day 174 (2024-05-14)

 I managed to finish my Deque implementation.
 I did the mistake to attach new